Shop the coverage and rates that are right for you

 1. What Changes To Drug Plan Provisions Are Effective For 2025?

-Out-of-pocket drug spending for covered medications will be capped at $2,000; this number will be indexed starting in 2026.
+Out-of-pocket drug spending for covered medications are capped at $2,000; this number will be indexed starting in 2026.

-The coverage gap (aka “donut hole”) phase will be eliminated.
+The coverage gap (aka “donut hole”) phase has been eliminated.
 This means that copays/coinsurance levels will remain unchanged from the initial coverage level until the $2,000 cap is met.
 Once that cap is met, there will be no cost for covered medications to the beneficiary.

-The $2,000 out-of-pocket calculation will be based on a True Out-Of-Pocket Costs (TrOOP) calculation which will work differently than the way TrOOP was calculated in 2024.
+The $2,000 out-of-pocket calculation will be based on a True Out-Of-Pocket Costs (TrOOP) calculation which works differently than the way TrOOP was calculated previously.

-Manufacturer’s discounts will no longer be counted in the TrOOP calculation.
-Drugs must be purchased through a network pharmacy or out-of-network in accordance with the plan’s out-of-network policy (e.g. emergencies).
+Manufacturer’s discounts are no longer included in the TrOOP calculation.
+Drugs must be purchased through a network pharmacy or out-of-network in accordance with the plan’s out-of-network policy (e.g., emergencies).
 Drugs must be on the plan’s formulary or the beneficiary must have a formulary exception for that drug.

 Additional details on TrOOP calculations are included in this article.